IS ASPARTAME O.K. DOCTOR?

 *A 46 year-old man with insulin-dependent diabetes had been in good control for three decades until he began using several aspartame sodas and packets of tabletop sweetener daily.
 He summarized his experience in these terms: My diabetes went haywire, and I had terrible insulin reactions.
 His diabetes was fully controlled within one week after abstaining from aspartame products.

-*A 12-year-old boy with known diabetes required multiple hospitalisations for diabetic coma while consuming considerable aspartame products.
+*A 12-year-old boy with known diabetes required multiple hospitalizations for diabetic coma while consuming considerable aspartame products.
 Physicians at a university hospital had difficulty in stabilizing his insulin requirements while he used them.

-Dr. Roberts has discussed some of the reasons aspartame might aggravate diabetes and hypoglycaemia in his books.
+Dr. Roberts has discussed some of the reasons aspartame might aggravate diabetes and hypoglycemia in his books.
 The possible mechanisms include the following:

-* Marked changes in appetite and weight as reflected by paradoxical weight gain or severe loss of weight.
+* Marked changes in appetite and weight as reflected by paradoxic weight gain or severe loss of weight.

 * Excessive insulin secretion and depletion of the insulin reserve.